• Skip to primary navigation

 For the pumpkin, you can use freshly grated pumpkin or pumpkin puree.

-I prefer using Muscovado sugar because it has more molasses, a toffee-like taste, and it’s the perfect flavor combination in this recipe.
-But, if you don’t have dark sugar, regular will work fine too.
+I prefer using Muscovado sugar because it has more molasses and a toffee-like taste, and it’s the perfect flavor combination in this recipe.
+If you don’t have dark sugar, regular will work fine too.

 Brown Butter also adds depth of flavor.
 It’s an extra step but totally worth it.